vanireddy151/HomeFeet/README.md

-git branch -M main# 🌐 LandsDevelop - Full Stack Property Listing Platform
+git branch -M main# 🌐HomeFeet- Full Stack Property Listing Platform

 This is a full-stack web application that allows users to post, browse, and express interest in real estate development properties.